lgatto/discover-combine-data-software/IntentToSubmit.md

 environment, resulting in risks to fade out very quickly and opportunities to cross initial domain boundaries.
-This project aims at developing infrastructure to support some major contemporary challenges of modern data-driven science, i.e. and set up an open digital information infrastructure using automation and standardisation as a primary force to enable broader and more open dissemination, application, impact and creativity of research software engineering outputs
+This project aims at developing infrastructure to support some major contemporary challenges of modern data-driven science, i.e. set up an open digital information infrastructure using automation and standardisation as a primary force to enable broader and more open dissemination, application, impact and creativity of research software engineering outputs

-Modern science relies on ever increasing quantities of data (becoming more plentiful, bigger, different and researchers implement ways to interrogate it - some have coined it the 'data deluge') and on trustworthy and sustainable software to analyse, understand and interpret them.
+Modern science relies on ever increasing quantities of data (becoming more plentiful, bigger, different and researchers implement new ways to interrogate it - some have coined it the 'data deluge') and on trustworthy and sustainable software to analyse, understand and interpret them.
 Each of these pillars of modern scientific activities are generally developed and maintained independently.
 On one hand, a